An E-resource can be:

 The following three search services probably cover the most resources in one search.

-Sometimes though more isn't necessarily better, so you might want to start with a more focused subject specific database as it may be easier to find what you need, rather than looking through thousands of results.
+Sometimes, more is not necessarily better, so you might want to start with a more focused subject specific database as it may be easier to find what you need, rather than looking through thousands of results.

 Simple to use.